 Usually, the Indian Railways allow passengers to book their train tickets 120 days in advance of the scheduled departure of the train.
 However, premium trains have different rules and regulations regarding ticket booking.
 One must know about the ticket booking rules in these trains to plan their travel with convenience and check PNR status online to know the exact status of the ticket.

 Only Online Reservations are made: IRCTC’s ticket booking portal enables the passengers to book train tickets online for premium trains.
 One cannot reserve tickets via offline mode.
 PRS counters or reservation windows in any station are not authorized to book tickets in premium special trains.

-No Intermediaries (Agents) are involved: The tickets in premium special train can be booked online only by the passenger through their IRCTC account.
-No agents can intervene in the process or they aren’t allowed to book tickets of premium special trains.
-Booking of ticket is totally dependent on the availability of seats.
+No Intermediaries (Agents) are involved: The tickets in the premium special train can be booked online only by the passenger through their IRCTC account.
+No agents can intervene in the process or they aren’t allowed to book tickets for premium special trains.
+Booking ticket is totally dependent on the availability of seats.

-No Quota Placement: Quotas are especially reserved berths allocated for special class of travelers.
-There’s no any provision of senior citizen quota, ladies quota, student quota or any other quotas provided by the Indian Railways.
+No Quota Placement: Quotas are specially reserved berths allocated for the special class of travellers.
+There’s no provision of senior citizen quota, ladies quota, student quota or any other quotas provided by the Indian Railways.

 No Cancellation allowed: Once the ticket is booked neither you can cancel the ticket nor any refund will be granted.